bconf-lang/bconf/SPEC.md

 foo = "first value"
 foo = "second value" // This will be the actual value of `foo` since it is the last one

-object {
+block {
     foo = "third value"
-    foo = "fourth value" // This is in a different object scope - only `object.foo` is affected and not `foo` in the root }
+    foo = "fourth value" // This is in a different block scope - only `block.foo` is affected and not `foo` in the root }
 ```